ropod7/pyethtools/README.rst

             "from" : account,
             "to"   : contractAddress,
             "gas"  : 10**6,
-            # NB: On giving a list of parameters make shore that the additional
+            # NB: On the giving list of parameters make shore that the additional
-            # sequence of list is equals to a contract constructor or function
+            # sequence of list is equals to a contract constructor, or function
             # call arguments for the required encoding, because 'getData' is not
             # a compiler.
             # Example of given function "testCall(uint,uint32[],bytes10,string)":